 As plaque deposits grow, a condition called atherosclerosis results.
 This condition causes the arteries to narrow and harden.

-Although experts don’t know for sure what starts atherosclerosis, the process seems to stem from damage to the arterial wall.
+Although experts don’t know for sure what starts atherosclerosis, the process seems to stem from damage to the lining of the arterial wall.
 This damage, which enables the deposition of plaque, may result from:

-Diabetes, or elevated circulating blood sugar is also a major culprit.
-Even people who have elevated sugars not yet at the level of diabetes, such as seen in the metabolic syndrome, also have increased risk of plaque formation.
+- Diabetes, or elevated circulating blood sugar, is also a major culprit.
+Even people who have elevated sugars not yet at the level of diabetes, such as seen in metabolic syndrome, also have increased risk of plaque formation.